karlasanc/Network-Design-Proposal/README.md

 Use this space to list resources you find helpful and would like to give credit to.
 I've included a few of my favorites to kick things off!

+* FitzGerald, J., Dennis, A., & Durcikova, A. Business data communications and networking (13th ed.).
 * [Choose an Open Source License](https://choosealicense.com)
 * [GitHub Emoji Cheat Sheet](https://www.webpagefx.com/tools/emoji-cheat-sheet)
 * [Malven's Flexbox Cheatsheet](https://flexbox.malven.co/)